huggingface/transformers/docs/source/glossary.rst

 These labels are different according to the model head, for example:

-- For sequence classification models (e.g., :class:`~transformers.BertForSequenceClassification`), the model expects a tensor of dimension `(batch_size)` with each value of the batch corresponding to the expected label of the entire sequence.
+- For sequence classification models (e.g., :class:`~transformers.BertForSequenceClassification`), the model expects a tensor of dimension :obj:`(batch_size)` with each value of the batch corresponding to the expected label of the entire sequence.
-- For token classification models (e.g., :class:`~transformers.BertForTokenClassification`), the model expects a tensor of dimension `(batch_size, seq_length)` with each value corresponding to the expected label of each individual token.
+- For token classification models (e.g., :class:`~transformers.BertForTokenClassification`), the model expects a tensor of dimension :obj:`(batch_size, seq_length)` with each value corresponding to the expected label of each individual token.
-- For masked language modeling (e.g., :class:`~transformers.BertForMaskedLM`), the model expects a tensor of dimension `(batch_size, seq_length)` with each value corresponding to the expected label of each individual token: the labels being the token ID for the masked token, and values to be ignored for the rest (usually -100).
+- For masked language modeling (e.g., :class:`~transformers.BertForMaskedLM`), the model expects a tensor of dimension :obj:`(batch_size, seq_length)` with each value corresponding to the expected label of each individual token: the labels being the token ID for the masked token, and values to be ignored for the rest (usually :obj:`-100`).

 See the documentation of each model for more information on each specific model's labels.

-The base models (e.g., :class`~transformers.BertModel`) do not accept labels, as these are the base transformer models, simply outputting features.
+The base models (e.g., :class:`~transformers.BertModel`) do not accept labels, as these are the base transformer models, simply outputting features.

 .. _decoder-input-ids: